misiektoja/xbox_monitor/SUPPORT.md

 xbox_monitor --send-test-email
 ```

 Most reports come down to a Microsoft Entra application whose client ID or secret the sign-in endpoint no longer accepts, an expired token cache or an SMTP server that refuses the message.
-Rerun the failing command with `--debug` and keep the output.
+Rerun the failing command with `--verbose --debug` and keep the output.

 ## Where to ask